buildo/scriptoni/README.md

 By default, Metarpheus will look for your API at `../api/src/main/scala`, but you can override this (and many other option) by creating a `metarpheus-config.js` file in your project directory.
-If this file is found, it will be merged with the [default options](src/scripts/metarpheus/config.js).
+If this file is found, it will be merged with [scriptoni's default configuration](src/scripts/metarpheus/config.ts).
 Only the options you specify will be overridden.

 ### `metarpheus-diff`